isomerpages/moe-loyangviewsec/_departments/Sciences/Science.md

 1\.
 Vortex Suspension - suspend an object at a designated height on top of a fan

-Purpose            –     Students learn to balance objects though the use of Physics of aerodynamics and Newton’s Law through trial and error as this simulates indoor skydiving
+Purpose&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; –&nbsp; &nbsp; &nbsp;Students learn to balance objects though the use of Physics of aerodynamics and Newton’s Law through trial and error as this simulates indoor skydiving

 2\.
 Air cannon - design an air cannon that can hit the target over a distance using air as a projectile

-Purpose            –     Students learn to appreciate the transfer of energy in the process, learn that air has mass and hence can exert a force over a distance despite it being invisible to the eye!
+Purpose&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; –&nbsp; &nbsp; &nbsp;Students learn to appreciate the transfer of energy in the process, learn that air has mass and hence can exert a force over a distance despite it being invisible to the eye!

 3\.
 Projectile launcher - build a machine that can launch a ping pong ball over the greatest distance.

-Purpose            –     Students learn about projectile motion of objects and the energy conversion.
+Purpose&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; –&nbsp; &nbsp; &nbsp;Students learn about projectile motion of objects and the energy conversion.

 4\.
 Chemical powered Rocket - use chemicals to power a bottle to a fixed distance.

-Purpose            –     Students learn to quantify the chemicals used and discover the propulsion method using pressure!
+Purpose&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; –&nbsp; &nbsp; &nbsp;Students learn to quantify the chemicals used and discover the propulsion method using pressure!

 5\.
 Parachute - build parachute to safely land an egg from 2 storeys

-Purpose            –     Students learn to apply the material science in plastic bags and strings to build a unique parachute to combat against gravity.
+Purpose&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; –&nbsp; &nbsp; &nbsp;Students learn to apply the material science in plastic bags and strings to build a unique parachute to combat against gravity.

 6\.
 Paper stool – build a stool out of newspaper and ensure it can support the weight of a person.

-Purpose            –     Students learn to apply the material science in newspaper and to build a unique stool to combat against the force due to gravity.
+Purpose&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; –&nbsp; &nbsp; &nbsp;Students learn to apply the material science in newspaper and to build a unique stool to combat against the force due to gravity.

 7\.
 Balancing bike – build bike that can balance on a tight rope and can reach the end in the shortest amount of time.

-Purpose            –     Students learn to apply the material science in sticks and to build a unique bike that can balance itself and race.
+Purpose&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; –&nbsp; &nbsp; &nbsp;Students learn to apply the material science in sticks and to build a unique bike that can balance itself and race.

 ![](/images/science01.png)